-This photo was taken in 1934, at a portrait studio in Königsberg, the beautiful 700 year old medieval city that was once the capital of East Prussia.
-In that peaceful and optimistic year, none of the residents could foresee the terror that would befall them only ten years later.
+The photo above was taken in 1937 in Königsberg, the beautiful 700 year old medieval city that was once the capital of East Prussia.
+In that peaceful and optimistic year, none of the residents could foresee the terror that would befall them only seven years later.

-In August 1944, Königsberg was targeted by the British RAF for indiscriminate firebombing of its civilian population.
-On the 29th and 30th, 189 bombers attacked with 450 tons of explosives and used a new type of bombing to carry out one of the most devastating attacks of the war.
-It was described to me by firsthand witnesses.
+The evening of 29 August 1944.
+On that night the city of Königsberg was targeted by the British RAF for indiscriminate firebombing of its civilian population.
+After dark, 189 bombers attacked with 450 tons of explosives and used a new type of bombing to carry out one of the most devastating attacks of the war.
 The first wave of bombs caused traditional destruction.
 As survivors and first responders came out of their shelters and basements to survey the damage, they were caught by the second wave…this time by phosphorous bombs.
 People were sucked into a vortex of fire so intense that their bodies shriveled to the size of infants.
 Those who tried to escape by jumping into the castle lagoon were boiled to death.
 The city burned for several days.

 The medieval city center, consisting of the quarters Altstadt, Löbenicht and Kneiphof, was completely destroyed.
 Along with it the Dom cathedral, the castle, all churches of the city, the old and the new university and the entire warehouse district.

 It so happened that my father was home on military leave on August 29th and both my parents were in their apartment, lucky to survive the repeated phosphorous fire bombing.
 Lucky because their apartment was near the airport at the edge of the city, away from the hell storm in the central district… they covered themselves in wet blankets and escaped the rapidly expanding fire, running to safety through the Friedländer Tor, one of the medieval gates of the original walled city.